-- In person at the Aggie OneCard Center located at the Aggie Dome. - By phone with a MasterCard, Visa or American Express at 336-334-7114. - Online at https://get.cbord.com/ncat/ with a MasterCard, Visa or American Express.
-A .50-cent transaction fee will be incurred for all online transactions.
+In person at the Aggie OneCard Center

+- By phone with a MasterCard, Visa or American Express at 336-334-7114. - Online at https://get.cbord.com/ncat/ with a MasterCard, Visa or American Express.
+A 50-cent transaction fee will be incurred for all online transactions.